123p10/isidore/README.md

 Isidore is currently under heavy development and is certainly not complete.
 The compiler has only been tested on a single Ubuntu machine.
 Seg-faults and non user friendly error messages may arise if you are not extremely careful.

 #### How to Build Isidore Programs
-To run an Isidore program you require some form of llvm and g++.
+To run an Isidore program you require llvm-9 and g++.
 For linux users it is probably easiest to do `sudo apt-get install llvm` and `sudo apt-get install g++`.
 Once you have the dependencies installed you may proceed below.
 1. Pull this repo
 2. `cd` to the local repo